m4ttsch/omscs-notes-notes/operating-systems/midterm-exam-review-questions.md

 One of the benefits of this process is locality.
 Since each thread performs the same (small) task over and over again, it is more likely that the hardware cache will be hot, increasing performance.

 On a larger level, this pattern will be bottle necked by the stage that takes the longest to complete.
 One way to overcome the difference in processing needed for each stage is to allocate a different number of threads to each stage.
-For example, a stage that takes thread times as long as another stage should have three times the amount of threads.
+For example, a stage that takes three times as long as another stage should have three times the amount of threads.

 A downside of this approach is that it is difficult to keep the pipeline balanced over time.
 When the input rate changes, or the resources at a given stage are exhausted, rebalancing may be required.